Atlantis

 The Labyrinth

 The Labyrinth was the largest structure ever built up to that time.
 Even today it would be one of the largest structures in the world.
 Unfortunately, nothing remains, not a stone.
 So how do we know it ever existed?
-Well, many travelers saw and commented on it: Herodotus, the Roman Senator Pliny, the Roman geographer, Strabo and numerous others.
+Well, many travelers saw it and commented: the Greek historian Herodotus, the Roman Senator Pliny, the Roman geographer Strabo and numerous others.
 It was, to put it in modern terms, a “must-see” in all the guide books.
 Herodotus said it was more impressive than the Pyramids; Pliny considered it the highest achievement of the builder’s art.
-Strabo, who was there in the first century, considered it at least the equal of the pyramids and mapped part of it.
+Strabo, who was there in the first century, considered it at least the equal of the pyramids and even drew maps of part of it.

 The Labyrinth As Described by Herodotus and Strabo